-Put carrots in a zipper food bag, and then, store them in the refrigerator.
+Put carrots in a zipper food bag and store them in the refrigerator.

 In this way, they’ll easily last for about a month!
 (Seriously.)

-I normally try to keep them in an upright position, and regularly change a bag if water gets inside the bag.
+I usually try to keep them upright, and regularly change a bag if water gets inside the bag.